nn-dma/generate-verification-report/README.md

 ### Inputs

+**Parameters**
 Parameters are provided here by editing the `parameters.json` file.
 It is located in the `/input` directory *(not to be confused with the **`inputs`** directory inside `/src`, which is a Go package)*.

+**Test results**
 Test results provided as input to the Dagger worklow must be placed in the `/input/testresults` directory.
 For now, the test results must be in the form of one JSON file per test case result and each must be in the Allure-format.

+**Git repository under test**
+The Git repository under test provided as input to the Dagger workflow must be placed into the `/input/repository` directory.
+It must contain information about remotes as well as the full history, i.e. it cannot be a shallow copy.
+It must be a valid Git repository.

 ### Outputs